IanDCarroll/tik-tak-toe/README.md

 ### How to play:

- 1. Clone this repository (Or just copy the contents of the `source` folder into an empty one of your own)
+ 1. `$ git clone git@github.com:IanDCarroll/xox.git`
- 2. On the command line, cd into the directory the source files are in.
+ 2. `$ cd xox/source/`
- 3. $`python xox.py`
+ 3. `$ python xox.py`

 ### How to test:

- 1. Clone this repository
+ 1. `$ git clone git@github.com:IanDCarroll/xox.git`
- 2. On the command line, cd into the `xox` directory
+ 2. `$ cd xox/`
- 3. $`nosetests`
+ 3. `$ nosetests-2.7`

 ## Suggestions?

 Have ideas about how I can better defeat you with this program?
 Is there a bug you'd like to report?
 A duplication you see?
 A feature to request?
 Or is the readme unclear?
-(I'm afraid I cannot accept any PRs beside my own because reasons.)
+(I'm afraid I cannot accept any PRs beside my own because this is a test from 8th Light.)
 But otherwise, all comments and help are welcome! <a href="https://github.com/IanDCarroll/tik-tak-toe/issues/new">Open up an issue!</a> :smile: